-Place the fruit and other filling ingredients in a saucepan as directed in recipe.
-Use a wooden spoon to stir until well mixed.
+Once you've made the difficult decision between peach cobbler, berry cobbler, mixed fruit cobbler, or another flavor of fruit cobbler, it's time to start on the cobbler filling.
+Place the fruit and other filling ingredients in a saucepan ($40, Target) as directed in the recipe.
+Use a wooden spoon ($7, Target) and stir until well mixed.

-Cook filling over medium heat, stirring occasionally, until the fruit gets juicy.
+Cook filling over medium heat, stirring occasionally until the fruit breaks down and gets juicy.
 Stir constantly until the liquid thickens and bubbles.
-Keep filling hot over low heat while you make the topping mixture.
+Keep cobbler filling hot over low heat while you prepare the topping mixture.

-In a mixing bowl stir together the topping mixture ingredients just until the dry ingredients are moistened.
+The cobbler topping (or cobbler biscuits) are usually made of some combination of flour, sugar, baking powder and/or baking soda, salt, butter, egg, milk, and sometimes spices such as cinnamon or herbs.
+For chocolate cobbler biscuits, cocoa powder is usually added.
+In a mixing bowl ($7, Walmart) stir together the topping mixture ingredients just until the dry ingredients are moistened.
 The mixture will be lumpy.